About

 A portfolio of engineering systems, applied projects, and technical direction

 This site is where I document selected work, project systems, and the direction I'm building toward.
-It includes engineering projects, analytics-oriented systems, health-data-adjacent work, and project documentation that reflects how I think through software problems.
+It includes full-stack applications, operational tools, product-oriented systems, and case studies that reflect how I think through software problems.

 Projects

-Full-stack systems, operational tools, analytics dashboards, and case studies.
+Full-stack applications, operational tools, product systems, and selected case studies.

 Case Studies

-Detailed breakdowns of architecture, decisions, constraints, and implementation choices.
+Detailed breakdowns of architecture, product decisions, constraints, and implementation choices.

 Next